 For the Name, enter tank or any other preferred name.
 In the Available Disks, set two identical disks and click the to move them to the Data VDevs area.

 If the disks used have non-unique serial numbers, they do not populate the Available Disks section until you enable the Show disk with non-unique serial numbers checkbox.

 TrueNAS automatically suggests Mirror as the ideal layout for maximized data storage and protection.

 Review the Estimated total raw data capacity and click CREATE.
 TrueNAS wipes the disks and adds tank to the Storage > Pools list.

-New pools have a “root” dataset that allows further division into new datasets or zvols.
+New pools have a root dataset that allows further division into new datasets or zvols.
 A dataset is a file system that stores data and has specific permissions.
-A zvol is a virtual block device that has a predefined storage size.
+A zvol is a virtual block device with a predefined storage size.
 To create either one, go to Storage > Pools, click , and select Add Dataset or Add Zvol.

-These are often created as part of configuring specific data sharing situations:
+Users create datasets and zvols as part of configuring specific data-sharing situations:

-- Setting a dataset Share Type to SMB optimizes that dataset for the Windows sharing protocol.
+- A dataset with a Share Type set to SMB optimizes that dataset for the Windows sharing protocol.

 - Block device sharing (iSCSI) requires a zvol.

-When you’re finished building and organizing your TrueNAS pools, move on to configuring how the system shares data
+When you finish building and organizing your TrueNAS pools, move on to configuring how the system shares data